 The Main Museum of Los Angeles Art is an exempt, non-profit organization under section 501(c)(3).

 Alex Capriotti is the Deputy Director of The Main Museum.
-Capriotti was a key member of the founding staff of The Broad, a contemporary art museum in downtown Los Angeles that opened in September 2015 and welcomed over 820,000 visitors in its annual year.
-As the Director of Marketing and Communications at The Broad, Capriotti managed the museum’s brand and public presence including advertising, public relations, ticketing, online communications and social media, community and government relations, and the internationally-recognized visitor services program, while also serving as the museum’s spokeswoman.
+Capriotti was a key member of the founding staff of The Broad, a contemporary art museum in downtown Los Angeles that opened in September 2015.
+As the Director of Marketing and Communications at The Broad, Capriotti managed the museum’s brand and public presence, the internationally-recognized visitor services program, and served as the museum’s spokeswoman.
 She was previously the Director of Marketing at the Los Angeles County Museum of Art (LACMA) and started her museum career at the Skirball Cultural Center.
-Capriotti has served on the boards of the California Association of Museums and the Downtown Center Business Improvement District and is the former President of SoCal Museums, a nonprofit dedicated to promoting museums in Southern California and fostering dialogue between museum marketing and communications professionals.
 She holds a B.A. in Communication Studies from the University of California, Los Angeles.